 Cutting down on your energy bill is a good way to save a bit of money, but it can be hard to go without the things you need.
 If you’re wondering how TV energy use affects your electric bill, we’ve got all the information you need to know.

 As you probably know, there are some things in your home that use a lot of energy and some that don’t use too much.
 For a lot of homeowners, heating and cooling are the most expensive parts of paying for electricity.
 A refrigerator can cost anywhere from about $160-$250 per year depending on the size of the fridge.
 According to CNet, the cost of running a television in your home ranges from about $6 per year to $38 per year depending on the type and size of TV you have in your home.

 If you’re looking to do everything you can to reduce your energy bill, then you may be wondering why your TV is using so much energy.
 The truth of the matter is that the amount of energy your TV uses depends on a lot of things, including the size of your TV, the age of your TV and what type of TV you have.
 Older televisions are always going to cost a little more to run because electronics weren’t made to be as energy efficient decades ago.
 In addition, larger TVs are always going to cost more because it takes more energy to display an image on a larger screen.

 Another thing to consider is the type of TV you have.
 LED TVs are generally the most energy efficient because LED lighting doesn’t require a lot of energy, but plasma and LCD TVs use a little bit more energy.

 If your energy bill is too high, you might need to adjust some of your habits or make some changes to your appliances.
-If you’re looking for a great electrician in Emmitsburg, you can always count on Tim Kyle Electric.
+If you’re looking for a great electrician in Emmitsburg, you can always count on Tim Kyle Electric, Heating & Cooling.
 Together we can figure out even more ways to save on your electric bills.